Animals - the Heart of Nature Camp

-Our Farm Animals
+Caring for our Farm Animals

 Children love our farm animals, learning how to feed, groom, and care for rabbits, kittens, ducklings, miniature horses, miniature donkeys, and a pot-bellied pig.

-We cannot forget how the llamas, kittens, ducks, pigs, horses, and donkey sated her compassion for animals. -HVC Parent
+We cannot forget how the llamas, kittens, ducks, pigs, horses, and donkey sated her compassion for animals.

 We offer llama care and grooming, llama showing and llama obstacle jumping and llama trekking.
 The ultimate nature camp, right?